inuyasha1027/besiege-game/README.md

 tuning up later:
     check maxSpritesInBatch (int) field of SpriteBatch after running the program and set max to that number

+ideas:
+    make battles 2d fights with rpg maker style characters more details: require separate engine, allow player to control units like rts, lay out on grid formation. cool idea make visits to cities 2d rpg maker style make a plot where you play as both the good guy and the bad king he's trying to defeat (through flashbacks to his rise to power) - focus on the moral dilemmas and parallelisms?

 </pre>